kota-yata/p2p-quic-migration/README.md

 # p2p-quic-migration
 P2P QUIC with seamless connection migration.

-This project uses [modified quic-go](https://github.com/kota-yata/quic-go).
-Put this repository and quic-go at the same directory hierarchy and it will work (If not, let me know).
+This project uses a [modified version of quic-go](https://github.com/kota-yata/quic-go).
+Place this repository and `quic-go` in the same directory hierarchy and it will work (if not, let me know).

 ## Development
-my man claude code has made some nice make commands:
+My man Claude wrote some nice `make` commands:

 ```bash
 # Run client (peer)
 make client